what’s occurring?

 Listen to Dusk on the 33

-I’ll be back out on the road shortly with my good friends Kris and Joe, otherwise known as My Girl The River.
+I’m back out on the road now with my good friends Kris and Joe, otherwise known as My Girl The River.

-We’ll be playing as a joint band playing a set each of other’s material; starting in Windsor on October 16, Cambridge on October 17, followed by a run of dates in Luton, Alton, Surbiton, London and Lewes in November, and more in 2026.
+We’re playing as a joint band playing a set each of other’s material; with a run of dates in Luton, Alton, Surbiton, London and Lewes in November, and more in 2026.

 Show dates & tickets